sunSeekingGoth/MakeSenseWithObsidian/Tutorial/03_Plugins.md

 ![[QuickAdd template 4.png]]

-To add some auto structuring like the setup above that:
+To add some auto structuring like the setup above:
-1. Turn `File Name Format`.
+1. Turn on `File Name Format`.
 2. Then add the name syntax you want for the file format.
 In the syntax above (`{{VALUE:Who?}} - {{DATE:YYYY MM DD}}`), we have the `Who?` value from the template and then the date.
 See File Name to see a demo of it working.
 3. Turn on `Create in folder`.
 4. Add a path, that can have a syntax in it, and then select add.
 In our syntax above we have it at `Demo Folder/{{VALUE:Project1,Project2,Project3}}/meetings/`, so that it will be saved in the selected project folder's `meetins` sub-directory.